-Éric Zemmour’s Reconquest
+Just How Frightening Is France’s New Right?

 At nearly 5 o’clock, stylish promotional videos—footage of pre-campaign rallies Zemmour had held recently in the provinces—began to play.
 In Bordeaux, a group of high-school students displayed a banner reading ZEMMOUR MEILLEUR CRU 2022 (“best vintage”); in Corsica, speaking before a glistening Mediterranean backdrop, Zemmour declared that France is “already plenty diverse.”
 Listing Savoy, Brittany, Normandy, and other regional cultures, he assured his audience, “We have all the diversity we need!”
 Soon, a hodgepodge of speakers came to the stage.
 The first, a brown-skinned “son of immigrants,” generated an ovation with the line “Assimilation is anti-racism.”
 Another accused President Emmanuel Macron of being a “progressivist, multiculturalist, transhumanist who liquifies our society.”
 A 22-year-old noted the need to “return to France her pride.”
 All referred to the country as some variation of “the most beautiful nation on earth.”
 One politician, Paul-Marie Couteaux, noted that in his 27 years of friendship with Zemmour, the two have only ever “spoken about books about the history of France.”
 He concluded that Zemmour, who is “not a political man but a man of the state,” must be made “king of France,” which met with surprising approval.

 The French tend not to like kings, or even presidents who get too “Jupiterian.”
 They certainly don’t hold politicians in reverence.
 Last summer, at a meet-and-greet in Tain-l’Hermitage, a man who claimed to be incensed over France’s “decline” impulsively slapped Macron across the face.
 In a similar situation, another man in a handshake line once violently yanked then-President Nicolas Sarkozy by his jacket, nearly dragging him to the ground.
 That evening, as Zemmour at last made his way to the stage via a path cut directly through the center of the audience, a young Arab man lunged forward and seized him in a powerful headlock before security could release him.
-Zemmour composed himself quickly, continuing to the stage and even winking at Sarah Knafo, his 27-year-old campaign director—but something in the atmosphere shifted.
+The man later claimed he lost balance while reaching out for Zemmour, and meant no harm.
+His social media accounts suggest he may be a fan.
+At any rate, Zemmour composed himself quickly, continuing to the stage and even winking at Sarah Knafo, his 27-year-old campaign director—but something in the atmosphere shifted.

 “No false modesty,” he began.
 “The stakes are immense.”
 Almost immediately, an enormous commotion broke out.
 It was impossible to see everything that was happening.
 Dozens of supporters streamed to the back of the hangar-like space in pursuit of something.
 Like the audience members all around us, we stood on chairs to get a better look.
 Zemmour pressed on, without reacting, but no one in my vicinity was listening.
 One of my friends reported that he’d seen people thrown under what looked like black tarps and then beaten.
 A cordon of the young enforcers prevented onlookers from approaching.
 As people began streaming out of the exits, we were overtaken by a wave of young men, some of whom had removed their leather belts and fashioned them into weapons.
 They were repelled by an even larger number of police officers in riot gear at the building’s entrance.
 It was then that we noticed the objects of pursuit: a young man and two young women, all three bleeding profusely from head injuries, and now flanked by police officers and relentless TV journalists.
 These were nonviolent protesters from the group SOS Racisme.